harrison-ai/cobalt-docker-rootless-nvidia-dind/README.md

 - Docker host needs NVIDIA container runtime to passthrough GPU.
 - Container must be run with SYS_ADMIN capability.
 - For Debian based Kubernetes hosts the annotation `"container.apparmor.security.beta.kubernetes.io/<dind-container>": "unconfined"` must exist for the pod.
-- GPU_CONFIGMAP variable with a writable ConfiMap name if you want the container to share NVIDIA_VISIBLE_DEVICES.
+- GPU_CONFIGMAP variable with a writable ConfigMap name if you want the container to share NVIDIA_VISIBLE_DEVICES.

 ## 💡 Motivation